djferen/Portfolio/README.md

 # Portfolio

-**Purpose:**
+**Purpose**

-This contains a simple, extensible library creation and test infrastructure and so portfolio functions as a library creation tool in that if you add:
+This project contains a simple, extensible library creation and test infrastructure pattern there for this portfolio project functions as a library creation tool in that a new C++ library file could be created and tested if you add the following:
-1. a *.h file in the include directory
+1. a *.h file in the include directory for adding library code
-2. a *.cpp file in the src directory
-3. a test*.cpp file in the test directory
+2. a test*.cpp file in the test directory to test the library code

+**Environments:**

+This supports Github Action code for building and testing on github.com and running the same Github action code locally with [act](https://github.com/nektos/act) so that code can be developed and tested locally.

 **General Setup Instructions:**

-A C/C++ development environment with `CMake`, `C++` compiler, `Make` and `gtest` are all needed to be installed.
+A C/C++ development environment with `CMake`, `C++` compiler, `Make` and `gtest`, etc. are all needed to be installed.

-Install gtest with: `make install-gtest`
+Install prerequisites with: `make install-prerequisites`

 **C++ Lint Instructions:**